Sisowath Kossamak: Early life

-1955-1960
+1955–1960

 In 1955, Sihanouk abdicated in favour of his father, making Kossamak queen consort.
-In 1955, Shihanouk married Princess Monique.
-She was not on good terms with her daughter-in-law, Princess Monique, which led to advisories blaming Monique for the sometimes strained relationship between Kossamak and Sihanouk, and for Sihanouk's alleged initial hesitance to abdicate, as it would make his mother queen.
-Like her daughter-in-law, she was accused of promoting proteges to civil offices.
+In 1955, Sihanouk married Princess Monique, with whom Kossamak was not on good terms, leading to advisories blaming Monique for the sometimes strained relationship between Kossamak and Sihanouk and for Sihanouk's alleged initial hesitance to abdicate, as it would make his mother queen.
+Like her daughter-in-law, Kossamak was accused of promoting proteges to civil offices.

 Queen Kossamak enjoyed great respect and popularity: despite being neither a monarch nor politically influential, she was said to exert great moral authority over the Khmers, was described as generous to the poor and devoting herself to the welfare of the nation.
 As queen, she received foreign guests and hosted state functions, where the Royal Ballet of Cambodia often performed.
-A notable state visit was that of Chen Yi in November 1958, who led a women’s delegation from the People’s Republic of China.
+A notable state visit was that of Chen Yi in November 1958, who led a women's delegation from the People's Republic of China.